 Fouled Anchor - Flag and Seals of the Lord High Admiral of the United Kingdom

 Lord Howard was the Lord High Admiral of England at the time of the defeat of the Spanish Armada in 1588.
 During this period the personal seal of a great officer of state was adopted as the seal of his office.
 The fouled anchor still remains the official seal of the Lord High Admiral of Great Britain.
-When this office became part of the present Board of Admiralty, the seal was retained--on buttons, official seals, and cap badges.
+When this office became part of the present Board of Admiralty, the seal was retained--on buttons, official seals, pharmacy online, and cap badges.
 The U.S. Navy's adoption of this symbol and many other customs can be directly attributed to the influence of British Naval tradition.
 The fouled anchor is among them.

 More information about the British Admiralty, including other Lord High Admiral flag variations and more in-depth history can be found at the Flags of the World website: British Admiralty - Flags of the World